-The Stored Procedure Transformation in Informatica help you to use Stored procedures inside the Transformation.
-Using this transformation you can perform operation like : Drop or Recreate Indexes, Check for Space in a Database, performing Complex Calculations.
-In this article we will show you, How to use Stored procedure Transformation to Rollback the passing records with example.
+The Stored Procedure Transformation in Informatica helps you to use or call Stored procedures inside the Informatica Workflow.
+Using this transformation, you can operate Drop or Recreate Indexes, Check for Space in a Database, performing Complex Calculations.

-TIP: We explained everything about the Stored procedure, and its functionalities in SQL Server tutorial.
-I suggest you to refer Stored Procedures article to understand the topic.
+TIP: We explained everything about the Stored procedure and its functionalities in the SQL Server tutorial.
+I suggest you refer Stored Procedures article to understand the topic.

 Stored Procedure Transformation in Informatica Example